 bedrock-agentcore

-Once the Target status shows Ready, it's complete.
-You can also confirm that the Outbound Auth configurations is set to "IAM roles".
+When the Target status becomes Ready, it's complete.
+You can also confirm that the Outbound Auth configurations is "IAM roles".

-Note that IAM (SigV4) outbound authentication is only available for MCP servers behind AWS services that can verify SigV4 signatures.
-This includes AgentCore Runtime, AgentCore Gateway, API Gateway, and Lambda Function URLs.
+Note that Outbound IAM authentication (SigV4) is only available with MCP servers behind AWS services that can verify SigV4 signatures.
+These include AgentCore Runtime, AgentCore Gateway, API Gateway, and Lambda Function URLs.
 It cannot be used with MCP servers on ALB or EC2, so be aware of this limitation.

-Since Gateway Inbound authentication is set to AWS_IAM, we need to grant the InvokeGateway permission to the IAM entity used by Claude Code (mcp-proxy-for-aws).
+Since Gateway Inbound authentication is AWS_IAM, we need to grant InvokeGateway permission to the IAM entity used by Claude Code (mcp-proxy-for-aws).
 Without this permission, access to the Gateway will be denied.

 {